- Product Category

 Enhance your research of economic and financial history with over a hundred years of content from one of the world's most renowned business newspapers.

-*Customers who purchase this archive after 8th March 2018 will have the full archive from 1888-2016.
+*Customers who purchase this archive after 13th June 2022 will have the full archive from 1888-2021.
 Customers who previously purchased the original archive covering 1888-2010 can purchase the years 2011-2016 to extend their existing archive.
-Please note that the 2011-2016 module is only available as an add-on to institutions who have the original archive, and is not available as a standalone purchase.
+Please note that the 2017-2021 module is only available as an add-on to institutions who have the original archive and the first module, and is not available as a standalone purchase.

 The paper began as a City of London news sheet and grew to become one of the best-known and most-respected newspapers in the world.
 Along the way, the Financial Times -- printed on its distinctive salmon-colored paper -- has chronicled the critical financial and economic events that shaped the world, from the late nineteenth and entire twentieth centuries to today.
 This historical archive is a comprehensive, accurate, and unbiased research tool for everyone studying the economic and business history and current affairs of the last approximately 120 years.